 Short-lived branches typically originate from the dev

-another relevant feature branch.
+or another relevant feature branch.

 As a best practice, it is better to adopt a standardized naming convention for clarity and consistency.
 Here is a recommendation: